stacks-network/gaia/hub/README.md

 The default ACME standard [challenge type `http-01`](https://letsencrypt.org/docs/challenge-types/#http-01-challenge) is used.
 This requires specifying the domain name(s) in the config _or_ ensuring that the server hostname is the intended domain name.

-However, the lib supports extensible ACME `challenge type` modules which a Gaia hub deployment system can use to easily add support for various DNS/DDNS services.
-Modules are already available for Google Cloud DNS, AWS (S3, Route53), Azure, CloudFlare, Digital Ocean, Namecheap, Godaddy, and more.

 Example of minimum config required to use (requires that server hostname is set to the intended domain name):
 ```json
 {